PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 And even the **max** memory consumption of Go binary is similar to the **minimum** memory consumption of the **Deno** program.

-> The reason the memory consumptions varies is because both these platforms are Garbage Collected, so the objects and constructs are garbage collected **eventually** and memory consumption drops down, because the binary knows it need not keep those things in memory anymore.
+> The reason the memory consumptions varies is because both these Go and Deno do garbage collection, so the objects and constructs are garbage collected **eventually** and memory consumption drops down, because the binary knows it need not keep those things in memory anymore.

 # Observations about migrating

-This, folks, is the part you came to read about actually!!
-Read on!!
+This, folks, is the part you came to read about really.
+Read on!

 So I migrated the whole app to Go, (mostly) bug free, in 1 day.

 And here's my observations, as an avid JavaScripter learning Go for the very first time!!

-## It isn't much different (Positively 🙂)
+## Not very different (In a good way 🙂)

 Really, that's the first point I noticed about it.
 It isn't much different from JavaScript.
 There are variables, functions, `if`, `else`, `for`, `switch` blocks, Error handling system and what not.

 That is the main point of Go, really!!
-It combines all the knowledge of 60 years of programming into a very simple language which doesn't invent a lot of new stuff.
+It combines all the knowledge of 60 years of programming into a very simple and wise language which doesn't invent a lot of new stuff.
 Rather, it focuses on problems that aren't even code related, which are just as important as the code itself, like feature creep, standard formatting, great package management system and stuff that isn't answered well enough in a majority of languages to the day.
+And OFC, can't forget Goroutines 😌

 OFC, it depends on how comfortable you're with programming languages, generally, but if you're very comfortable with TypeScript or Dart or any other statically typed language, you'll feel right at home with Go.